covidgraph/data_template/README.md

 ### Wrap your script

 When you finished developeing your script, you have to "dockerize"/"container" it.
-If you write you script in python, you can take this template as insporation.
-When you write in another laguage, the internet is full of examples :)

 ### Build your script and puplish it